jezzabriggs/pillarx-3d-visualizer/FIREBASE_SETUP.md

    - Select a location close to your users
    - Click "Enable"

+## 📁 Step 3: Enable Firebase Storage

+1. **Navigate to Storage**
+   - In the left sidebar, click "Storage"
+   - Click "Get started"

+2. **Choose Security Rules**
+   - Select "Start in test mode" (for development)
+   - Click "Next"

+3. **Choose Location**
+   - Select the same location as your Firestore database
+   - Click "Done"

-## 🔑 Step 3: Get Firebase Configuration
+## 🔑 Step 4: Get Firebase Configuration

 1. **Project Settings**
    - Click the gear icon ⚙️ next to "Project Overview"